-This page details the process that takes place from the first stages of planning your Invisalign® treatment until it is actually begun.
+This page outlines the Invisalign® process from the first stages of planning until your case is actually begun.

 During the consultation you'll get to ask the dentist questions, and they'll get to evaluate you.

-This exam is also an opportunity for the dentist to confirm that removable braces (standard or possibly Invisalign Express® or Teen®) make a good choice for treating your situation.
+- The exam is also an opportunity for the dentist to confirm that this technique (either standard Invisalign®, or possibly even Express or Teen) make a good choice for treating your case.

-Systems like Invisalign® are just one, of many ways, to straighten teeth.
-They aren't right for treating every type of case or, sometimes, another method will offer specific advantages.
+All of this is important because systems like Invisalign® are just one, of many ways, to straighten teeth.
+They aren't right for treating every type of case.
+And sometimes other methods offer specific advantages.
 That's what this initial consultation is all about, learning.

-When you call to make your appointment, ask if there are any fees involved.
+When you call to schedule your appointment, ask if there are any fees involved.
 You'll probably find that this initial consultation is complementary.
-The appointment itself will likely be fairly short.
-You'll probably be talking with the dentist for about 15 minutes or so.

-2) Taking the "records" for your Invisalign® case.
+Step #2 - Taking the "records" for your case.

-Before your dentist can begin to plan your Invisalign® treatment, they'll first need to collect some information that documents how your teeth and bite are right now.
+Before your dentist can plan your Invisalign® treatment, they'll first need to collect some information that documents how your teeth and bite are right now.
 This is called "taking records."

 The types of data they'll need are photographs, x-rays, dental impressions and a bite registration.
 Here are more details.

-- A) Dental impressions - A dental impression is simply a copy of your teeth.
+- Dental impressions - A dental impression is simply a copy of your teeth.
+(Picture A)

-To make one, your dentist will place impression putty in a tray and then squish it into place.
-Once the putty has set, they'll have an imprint of both your teeth and their surrounding gum tissue.
+To make one, your dentist will place impression putty in a tray and then squish it over your teeth and gums.
+Once the putty has set, they'll have an imprint of them.

 As an alternative, Invisalign® allows dentists to submit digital (optical) impressions, if they have that capability.

-- B) Bite registration - Even if your dentist has a perfect copy of your upper and lower teeth, it may not be obvious to them how the two fit together.
-That's why a bite registration can be important.
+- Bite registration - Even if your dentist has a perfect copy of your upper and lower teeth, it may not be obvious to them how the two come together.
+That's why taking a bite registration is important.

 Your dentist will spread a layer of fast-setting paste on your teeth and then have you close down.
-When the paste sets, they'll have a record of your "bite."
+Once the paste has set, they'll have a record of your "bite."
+(Picture B)

-- C) Dental x-rays - X-rays allow your dentist to evaluate tooth root and jawbone health as well as current root positioning.
-Either a full-mouth series or panoramic x-ray (or both) might be needed.
+- Dental x-rays - X-rays allow your dentist to evaluate tooth root and jawbone health as well as current root positioning.
+Either a full-mouth series or panoramic x-ray (Picture C), or possibly both, may be needed.

-- D) Photographs - Invisalign® requires a series of 8 patient pictures for every case.
-This includes front and side full-face photos, front and side close-ups of your teeth closed together, and close-up pictures of each dental arch.
+- Photographs - Invisalign® requires a series of 8 patient pictures for every case.
+This includes front and side full-face photos, front and side close-ups of your teeth closed together, and close-up pictures of each dental arch (upper/lower).

 Some dentists require a down payment at the completion of this appointment.
 Rather than be caught off-guard, you should check to see what your dentist's policy is.

-All of the items created during your records appointment will be forwarded to the people who make Invisalign®.
-They have the ability to receive the forms, photos and x-rays via the Internet.
+All of the items created during your records appointment will be forwarded to Align Technology, Inc., the people who make Invisalign®.
+They have the ability to receive the forms, photos and x-rays electronically via the web.
 The impressions, unless they're digital ones, will have to be shipped.

 A technician will create your treatment simulation.